marcandrysco/AudioManipProg/README.md

 include multi-track recording, distortion, reverberation, equalization, and more.

-Additional functionality may be loaded through the use of plugins, extending the base set of AmpCore primitives.
-Plugins can expose their components through MuseLang so that they may be used directly in the high-level, functional programs.
+Additional functionality may be loaded through the use of plugins that extend the base set of AmpCore primitives.
+Plugins should expose their components through MuseLang so that they may be used directly in high-level, functional programs.

 ### AmpRT